 Pathways of Education for Nurse-Midwifery

 Some students enter our program having already completed a Bachelor's Degree in Nursing.
-These full-time students typically are eligible for nurse-midwifery certification after completing 2 years of didactic and clinical education and receiving the master of nursing degree.
+These full-time students typically are eligible for nurse-midwifery certification after completing 3 years of didactic and clinical education and receiving the Doctor of nursing degree.

 The majority of our students, who do not have a Bachelor's Degree in nursing, are admitted to the Accelerated Bachelor's Program/ Nurse-Midwifery Graduate Program.
 This option allows students to pre-identify nurse-midwifery as their graduate area of intent.
 They progress seamlessly into the midwifery program after successfully completing a rigorous accelerated bachelor's in nursing program at OHSU.
-They then achieve a Master of Nursing (MN) and are eligible for nurse-midwifery certification.
+They then achieve a Doctor of Nursing Practice (DNP) degree and are eligible for nurse-midwifery certification.

 Studying and Learning

 The Nurse-Midwifery program at OHSU prepares students to meet the unique health care needs of women.
 Nurse-Midwives provide primary and gynecologic care to women as well as specialty care and support for expecting mothers and their infants.
 In addition to the reproductive science, students examine the influences of culture;tradition and the social, economic and political forces that influence the health of women.
 All OHSU students participate in a one year interprofessional education course where they study with other health profession students, such as medicine, pharmacy, and dentistry.
 The program strives to prepare compassionate, skilled clinician-scholars willing to address issues that affect the lives of women.